 The Reid and Mentschikoff awards provide full law tuition (fall and spring) for all credits, including six approved non-law course credits taken in other departments of the University and applied toward the juris doctor degree, plus an annual stipend of $1,000.
-In addition, Scholars are granted a full-tuition scholarship for one summer of enrollment in either one of our summer abroad programs or on-campus summer session following their first or second year of law school.
 Specific requirements to maintain the award are detailed in the student's initial scholarship notification.

 Additionally, students who maintain their required renewal GPA upon completion of their JD degree, are eligible to receive a full tuition scholarship if they are admitted into and enroll in one our LL.M. programs directly upon graduation (or in the case of the School’s joint degree JD/LL.M. offerings, before graduation).
 The School offers LL.M. programs in International Law, Tax Law, Real Property Development, Estate Planning and Ocean & Coastal Law.

 No separate application is required for the Reid and Mentschikoff Scholarships.
 These scholarships are awarded on the basis of admissions credentials and achievements, without regard to financial need.